 The Maryville College Alcohol policy calls for guardian notification after the second offense or the first offense under certain circumstances.
-The College also notifies guardians on the first drug offense.
+The College may also notify guardians on the first drug offense.
 The College is allowed to contact parents/guardians concerning drug and alcohol violations, for students under 21 years of age, based on the 1998 Congressional revisions to the Family Educational Rights and Privacy Act (FERPA).
 Letters are normally sent to the student’s home address and may be followed up with a phone call.
 The College encourages students to proactively notify their guardian(s) of the violation before notification is received from the College.
 Any questions concerning parental notification should be directed to the Office of Student Affairs at 865.981.8213.

 The possession, use, distribution, manufacture, or sale of drugs or paraphernalia associated with drug use is strictly prohibited.
-The term “drugs,” as used here, includes any narcotic drug, central nervous system stimulant, hallucinogenic drug, anabolic steroid, barbiturate, marijuana or cannabis derivative, or illegal prescription drug as defined by state law or prescription drug obtained without legal prescription.
+The term “drugs,” as used here, includes any narcotic drug, central nervous system stimulant, hallucinogenic drug, anabolic steroid, barbiturate, marijuana or cannabis derivative, illegal prescription drug as defined by state law or prescription drug obtained without legal prescription.
 The term “paraphernalia” refers to implements employed in the use of drugs.
 Any student who voluntarily seeks help through the Director of Counseling for drug or alcohol abuse will not be subject to College disciplinary action for disclosure of such concerns.
 The Director of Counseling will assist the student in obtaining appropriate assessment and treatment in a confidential manner.
 Prescription drugs, taken under the care and by direction of a licensed physician, are permitted.
 Students taking prescription drugs should inform a staff member of the Office of Student Affairs of any side effects that could affect normal functioning or prohibit the student from participation in College activities.

 Procedures and Sanctions